 Will there be any staff or guides on the courses with me?

 When you arrive, you will receive a comprehensive safety briefing of up to 30 minutes, where you’ll learn to use the equipment and have the opportunity to test it in one of our two training areas.
 After that, you’ll be free to explore our park and choose courses on your own in a self-guided fashion.
 Our staff will always be nearby to provide guidance if you need a few hints or words of encouragement to conquer a challenge.
-For The Flying Squirrel, there will always be a guide onsite to safety transfer you from the course to The Flying Squirrel belay system so you can make a smooth transition.

 How does The Flying Squirrel system work?